wp-plugins/robo-gallery/README.txt

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

-= Is it possible to use HTML in image description ? =

-Yes, you can use HTML tags inside gallery image description field

-= How to change font size of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= How to change font color of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

-= How to change font style of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

-= How to change font size of the gallery image description text? =

-In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settings you can change size of the text

 = How to change font color of the gallery image description text? =